durbanlegend/thag_rs/README.md

 --begin (-B)    for specifying any imports, functions/closures, declarations etc. to be run before the loop.
 --end   (-E)    for specifying any summary or final logic to run after the loop.
 ```

+Note: In general if you are planning to pipe Rust output, it's probably a good idea to use `writeln!(io::stdout())`,
+rather than `println!`, since at time of writing `println!` panics if it encounters an error, and this
+includes the broken pipe error from a head command.
+See `https://github.com/BurntSushi/advent-of-code/issues/17`.
+For an example of tolerating a broken pipe, see
+demo/thag_from_rust_script.rs.

 ### * As an executable:
 The --executable (-x) option builds your script in release mode and moves it to ~/.cargo/bin/, which is recommended to be in your path.